The Acadiana Region of Louisiana

 The Atchafalaya River meanders from near Simmesport southward to Morgan City and the Gulf of Mexico.
 The Atchafalaya Basin is a unique combination of wetlands, bayous, marshes, estuaries,and river delta area.
 It is often called "America's Wetland", and covers an area 20 miles wide and 150 miles long.

 Swamp People debuted in August 22 of 2010, and has become a runaway hit ever since, with multiple seasons since.
-Season 10 premiered on Thursday, January 31, 2019 on the History Channel.
+Season 13 premiered in January of 2022 on the History Channel.

 The show follows a group of alligator hunters during the 30-day Louisiana alligator season in various areas of South Louisiana, including the huge Atchafalaya Swamp.
 Various segments are shot around South Louisiana, such as Pierre Part and Pecan Island bordering the bayous, the great Atchafalaya swamp, and the Gulf of Mexico.